-The Department actively seeks establish a cooperative climate; which the news media may obtain information on matters of public INFORMATION. interest in a manner which does no The scope and content of each release hamper police operations.
-However from the news media in order to protect the constitutional rights of an accused, to avoid interfering with Department investigation, or because it is legally privileged.
+The Department actively seeks to establish a cooperative climate in which the news media may obtain information on matters of public interest in a manner which does not hamper police operations.
+However, certain information must be withheld from the news media in order to protect the constitutional rights of an accused, to avoid interfering with a Department investigation, or because it is legally privileged.